-The film is available online to stream from 15 - 25 October 2020 for WOMEX 20 Digital Participants only.
+This film was available to stream from 15 - 25 October 2020 for all WOMEX 20 Digital Participants.

 Directed by Marie-Françoise Plissart